-“I’ll hold onto it until I can get to Gabrielle or Izsak—they’re Ophiuchians that’re here to investigate this mess.”
+“I’ll hold onto it until I can get to Gabrielle or Izsak—they’re the Ophiuchians that’re here to investigate all of this.”

 “That’s a good idea,” Claire approved.
 Abruptly, he checked his wristwatch.
 “Oh—I have to go now.
 Sorry.”
 Before Olive could respond, Claire had already made it to the curtains.
 “But I’ll keep in touch!
 Good luck with everything!”

 Your Highness, I don’t mean to get in-between you two, but I know a liar when I see one.

 “The prince is a bit rude, don’t you think, Clarence?”